-- The Department of Education will send FAFSA information electronically to the schools you chose to receive your FAFSA data.
+- The Department of Education will send FAFSA information to the schools you chose to receive your FAFSA data.

 What's verification?
 The Department of Education and some schools select FAFSAs to verify for accuracy.
-If your FAFSA has been selected for verification, provide requested documents as soon as you can so you don't lose out on possible aid.
+If your FAFSA has been selected for verification, provide requested documents as soon as you can so that you don't lose out on possible aid.

 - Your school will send you a financial aid award letter itemizing your aid offer.